-Nursing, Occupational Health, Medicine and Allied Health at Deakin
+Nursing, Occupational Therapy, Medicine and Allied Health at Deakin

-Welcome to NOMAD for 2013!
-This year we hope to have members from many different health fields including Nursing, OT, Optometry, Exercise Science, Health Science, Psychology, Nursing/Psychology, Nursing/Midwifery, Medicine and many more.
-With orientations and club market days at many campuses still yet to come, there are plenty of opportunities remaining to sign up for 2013.
+Welcome to NOMAD for 2014!
+This year we hope to have members from many different health fields including Nursing, Midwifery, Occupational Therapy, Optometry, Exercise Science, Health Science, Psychology, Medicine and more.
+There are heaps of opportunities it get involved with NOMAD, see us on campus or click on the 'contact us' link above!

-If all new members could please register throught the NRHSN database by clicking on the "JOIN NOW!" link in the above tool bar we can keep you better informed about upcoming events, scholarships and other opportunities and know who our amazing members are!
+All new members, please register through the NRHSN database by clicking on the "JOIN NOW!" link in the above tool bar we can keep you better informed about upcoming events, scholarships and other opportunities and know who our amazing members are!

 Rural Health Careers Day